enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

         solver=get_button,
     )

-Similar to |TargetRegistry.register_handler|, the signature of ``get_button`` is required by the |TargetRegistry.register_location|
+Similar to |TargetRegistry.register_interaction|, the signature of ``get_button`` is required by the |TargetRegistry.register_location|
 method.
 By setting the ``target_class`` and ``locator_class``, we restrict the types of ``wrapper._target`` and ``location`` received by ``get_button``